 These questionnaires, for children age 6 to 11, contains statements concerning the set of like skills.
 The statements in the questionnaires are followed by boxes marked: 1-Applies; 2-Applies to some extent; 3-Does not applies.
 Tick the box that contains the statement that you think best corresponds to the child's functioning and performing in everyday situations.
-Register the impact + (if doesn't applies and after experimentation applies to some extent) and/or ++ (if doesn't applies/applies to some extent and after applies)
+Register the impact + (if doesn't applies and after experimentation applies to some extent) and/or ++ (if doesn't applies/ applies to some extent and after applies)

-Ex-ante observation Experimentation Ex-post observation n Impact LIKE SKILLS Indicators Applies Applies to some extent Does not applies LIKE to activity olkit Applies Applies to some extent Does not applies +/++ Planning skills Checks what s/he will need Carefully packs all the materials s/he needs Motivation to act Chooses extracurricular activities or a specific hobby Is persevering about doing it Organisational skills Takes time to gather all of their notes Then, starts to study for a test Ability to relax and rest • Coping with stress Identifies a change situation such as the arrival of a sibling or the loss of a pet or a family member Adapts or talks about her/his needs in that kind of situations Effective learning
+Ex-ante observation Experimentation Ex-post observation Impact LIKE SKILLS Indicators Applies Applies to some extent Does not applies LIKE activity toolkit Applies Applies to some extent Does not applies +/++ Planning skills Checks what s/he will need Planning skills Carefully packs all the materials s/he needs Motivation to act Chooses extracurricular activities or a specific hobby Is persevering about doing it Organisational Takes time to gather all of their notes skills Then, starts to study for a test Ability to relax and rest Feels have had an exhausting day